Essential advice for a first time contractor

 3. Keep out of organisation politics

 Every organisation has its inherent politics.
 As a contractor, it is well-advised that you do not involve yourself in any office or organisation rumours or gossip.
-You need to maintain neutrality at all times and do not give fuel to any of these fires.
+You need to maintain neutrality at all times, so do not add fuel to any of these fires.
 Often, I hear from hiring managers of the discomfort with regards to contractors engaging in such matters - much to the contractor’s detriment.

 4. Completion for re-engagement